equinix/terraform-provider-equinix/examples/private-profile/README.md

 It will also leverage Equinix API integration and allow to derive speed from connection API calls.
-Refer to [ECXF layer 2 service profile resource documentation](docs/resources/ecx_l2_serviceprofile.md) for more details about possible service profile options.
+Refer to [ECXF layer 2 service profile resource documentation](../../docs/resources/ecx_l2_serviceprofile.md) for more details about possible service profile options..

 ## Adjust variables